Vivswan/FoundationFill/architecture.md

    - Settings are passed to SettingsModel
    - SettingsModel updates and persists changes
    - Services that depend on settings are notified
+   - Language changes are applied immediately via the translation system

 2. **Theme Management**
    - User selects a theme or system uses default